-Hazard perception test is a part of the UK driving theory test.
-Here you can find some very important applications for practicing hazard perception test.
+Hazard perception test is a part of the driving theory test.
+Here you can find some very important information for practicing hazard perception test.

 What is hazard perception?

 The hazard perception test has been part of the theory test many years.
 Hazard perception test makes up the second half of driving theory test and involves the learner watching a series of video clips and giving their answer when they notice a hazard.

 All the hazard perception clips are computer generated animations.
 This means that the video clips are made using computer and not filmed in the real environment.